-In accordance with the Company’s Memorandum of Incorporation, Mr G A M Ravazzotti, Mr S G Pretorius and Mr S I Gama retire by rotation, and being eligible, offer themselves for re-election at the forthcoming annual general meeting (“AGM”).
-Further, in accordance with the Company’s Memorandum of Incorporation, the appointment of Ms N V Mtetwa as a director of the Company is to be confirmed at the forthcoming AGM.
+In accordance with the Company's Memorandum of Incorporation, Mr G A M Ravazzotti, Ms S M du Toit and Ms N Medupe retire by rotation, and being eligible, offer themselves for re-election at the forthcoming annual general meeting ("AGM").
+Further, in accordance with the Company's Memorandum of Incorporation, the appointments of Ms T T A Mhlanga, Ms N P Khoza and Ms L Ravazzotti Langenhoven as directors of the Company is to be confirmed at the forthcoming AGM.

 Except for the long-term incentive schemes detailed below, the Company was not party to any arrangement during the year or at year end, which would enable the directors or officers, or their families, to acquire benefits by means of acquisition of shares in the Company.

 Other than disclosed in note 31, none of the directors or officers of the Company had any interest in any contracts which significantly affected the affairs or business of the Company or its subsidiaries during the year.

 It is Company policy that all directors and employees who have access to price-sensitive information may not deal directly or indirectly in the shares of the Company from the end of a reporting period until publication of the interim results or annual profit announcement.

 The directors' beneficial and non-beneficial interest in the stated share capital of the Company at the reporting date is set out in note 31.
 Refer to the SENS announcement on 5 September 2018 for details of change of interests between 30 June 2018 and the date of this Integrated Annual Report.

 Directors' holdings under the Share Appreciation Rights Scheme and Executive Retention Plan are set out in note 31.